dabit3/amplify-datastore-example/README.md

 ?
 Choose the default authorization type for the API API key ?
 Enter a description for the API key: test
 ?
 After how many days from now the API key should expire (1-365): <your expiration setting>
 ?
-Do you want to configure advanced settings for the GraphQL API (Use arrow keys )
-  No, I am done.
+Do you want to configure advanced settings for the GraphQL API No, I am done.
 ❯ Yes, I want to make some additional changes.
 ?
 Configure additional auth types?
 N